Get to know the editor behind your manuscript! We’re continuing our new, monthly Meet-Your-Editor series with an interview from senior editor Ines…

 This initiative provides a path for researchers to engage in preregistration at a critical time, and PLOS Biology will support authors with fast-tracked peer review of research specifically related to COVID-19.
 Our aim is to complete initial Stage 1 peer review within 7 days of receiving the submission, so that researchers can proceed with these urgent investigations as quickly as possible.
 We will also waive the Article Processing Charge for all accepted Stage 1 Protocols in emerging zoonotic pathogens submitted within the first three months, regardless of when the final article is completed and published.

+If you’re interested in submitting your Zoonotic Pathogen preregistered research, click here.
 For more information about preregistration, and what this means for all PLOS Biology authors, please read on below.

 What is preregistration?